higgi13425/rmrwr-book/io02-getting-started.Rmd

 The installation for Mac is very similar, but the windows look a bit different.
-If you are working with Windows, jump ahead at this point to Installing RStudio.
+If you are working with Windows, jump ahead at this point to Installing RStudio in section 2.7.
 At the Download Version page, you click on the Mac Download.
 You will then click on the link for R-N.N.N.pkg, and allow downloads from CRAN.

 ![install_path](images/installrpkgmac.png)